You can save up to 20% of energy by using the Eco mode, which limits the power to 1800 W, more than sufficient for deep ironing.

 Soleplate with 400 steam holes, comfort grip handle, stable rest hill

-This model offers relatively low power.
+This model is relatively low-power.

 Save With Eco Mode